 Research Description

-My current work concerns graph theory, data privacy, and the design, analysis, implementation and performance evaluation of algorithms.
+My current work concerns graph theory and its applications, the design, analysis, implementation and performance evaluation of algorithms, and data-intensive computing.

-Graph theory: Graphs model many important applications and are also tools to solve many other theoretical problems.
+Graph theory and its applications: Graphs model many important applications and are also tools to solve many other theoretical problems.
 We often start with probing fundamental theoretical problems such as the structures of graphs with certain properties.
 With these properties, we then usually design efficient algorithms and solve applications.
-One example we are working on is the graph connectivity augmentation problem.
+One example we are working on is the graph connectivity augmentation problem with partition constraints.
 In this problem, a minimum set of edges are required to add to a graph such that the connectivity of the resulting graph increases.
+Furthermore, the added set of edges must follow given constraints.
 This problem has applications on many problems, such as the design of reliable networks, the security of statistical tables and the drawing of planar graphs.
-One other example is on Computer Chinese chess.
-We use graph-theoretical techniques to efficient construct large endgame databases.
-We also use graph theory to model Chinese chess tie-breaking rules.

 Design, analysis, implementation and performance evaluation of algorithms: Algorithms is one of the cores of computer sciences.
 We are interested in all aspects of researches in algorithms which include finding new algorithms for interesting problems and designing efficient implementations to solve real-world applications.
 We are interested in both sequential, parallel and distributed algorithms.